sravan-a-l-1/gcp-nginx-firewall-webserver/README.md

 ### 7. Access the Website via Browser

-The NGINX web server was accessed from a browser using the VM's external IP address.
+The NGINX web server was accessed from a browser using the VM’s **external IP address**.

 Example: